Codecademy/docs/content/c/concepts/basic-output/basic-output.md

 ## Decimal Precision

-When using format specifiers for decimal numbers, the specific number of decimal places to be printed can be specified.
+When using format specifiers for decimal numbers, the number of decimal places to be printed can be specified.

 To print 2 digits after the decimal place, `0.2f` can be used in `printf()`: